-Beginning in the 2023-2024 school year, each public school and chartered nonpublic school must require an individual to have an educator license validation in financial literacy to provide the instruction for the one-half unit course.
+Beginning in the 2023-2024 school year, each public school and chartered nonpublic school generally must require an individual to have an educator license validation in financial literacy to provide the instruction for the one-half unit course.
 This validation is not currently required for individuals who provide instruction in economics and financial literacy that are integrated into social studies units or other classes.
 The requirement in the bill does not affect individuals teaching those classes.
+In addition, the bill exempts nonpublic schools accredited through the Independent Schools Association of the Central States (ISACS) from complying with the licensure validation requirement for the new one-half unit of instruction if the school does not have any students attending it using a state scholarship (students attending these schools are also exempt from the financial literacy requirement, unless they attend the school using a state scholarship).

 The bill requires districts and other public schools to cover any costs necessary for an individual to meet the requirements for the license validation.
 Since the State Board of Education must establish an advisory committee to consult on rules regarding the license validation, the acceptable programs and their associated costs are uncertain.
 One potential option may be the National Financial Educators Council (NFEC), which offers a certification for financial education instructors.
 The fee for initial certifications is \$297 with an annual renewal cost of \$97.
 To obtain the certification, an individual must complete 40 hours of training (although it is possible to test out of some hours) and complete an examination.
 More extensive training requirements presumably would carry a higher cost.